 - Lack of a legitimate aim and/or lack of a rational connection with the stated aim;

 - Breach of the EU-Russia Partnership and Co-Operation Agreement and/or the General Agreement on Tariffs and Trade; and

-Charles Banner appeared as sole counsel for the United Kingdom, which intervened in support of the EU Council’s defence of the actions) at the hearings of both cases, instructed by the Government Legal Department.
+Charles Banner appeared as sole counsel for the United Kingdom (who supported the Council’s defence of the actions) at the hearings of both cases, instructed by the Government Legal Department.